-There are a number of curious items to be aware of when reviewing your business phone service bill.
-It doesn’t matter if your bill is coming from Verizon, CenturyLink, AT&T, Comcast or a competitive local exchange carrier like TelePacific or Integra.
+There are a number of curious items what shows up on your business phone bill and you must be aware of these when reviewing your business phone service bill.
+It doesn’t matter if your bill is coming from Verizon, CenturyLink, AT&T, Comcast, or a competitive local exchange carrier like TelePacific or Integra you can easily review your business internet bill with the help of this guide.

 If you’ve spent any amount of time working in the telecom industry, you’ve fielded a first bill phone call.
 The customer is upset because he or she just received a bill for an amount much higher than expected.
 That’s because telephone companies bill a month in advance, so a business is billed from the installation date to the bill date and the next month.
-Add in taxes and surcharges, which are almost never quoted, and a first bill could total more than two times the amount that was listed on a sales proposal.
+Add in taxes and several surcharges on your business phone bill, which is rarely quoted, and a first bill could total more than two times the amount that was listed on a sales proposal.

 “Taxes and surcharges” are business telecom’s version of “death and taxes.”
 Every carrier includes them in their billing but they can vary substantially.